doc4d/4d-web-studio/docs/events.md

 ## Class functions and project methods

-Events are used in conjunction with class functions to manage the information
+You use events in conjunction with class functions to manage the information inside your web application.

 ### ORDA Classes